5 Steps to Effective Negotiation

 Get a lay of the land

 Instead of just throwing out a number, a probing period is necessary where you are asking questions and looking for what is motivating the other party.
 In addition, uncovering what makes your value attractive versus other people on the market.
-For speaking, I usually try to uncover why the event is occuring, who is going to be there, their past experiences with other speakers, number of attendees, and what interests them about my background.
+For speaking, I usually try to uncover why the event is occurring, who is going to be there, their past experiences with other speakers, the number of attendees, and what interests them about my background.
 For a car, it could be that they might have a quota and to meet their quota for the month they need to sell a specific car.
 For a job position, it could be that they have been trying to fill the position for the past six months.

 Through this probing phase, a few things happen behind the scenes to that helps with negotiation:

 - You understand where your leverage points are.
-For my field, if the last speaker that the company hired was inspiration and now they want a practical speaker, that would be a leverage point and why they want me specifically.
-When I deliver an offer, I capitalize on that, in addition to building the rapport during this initial phase.
+For my field, if the last speaker that the company hired was an inspiration and now they want a practical speaker, that would be a leverage point and why they want me specifically.
+When I deliver an offer, I capitalize on that, in addition to building rapport during this initial phase.

 - You listen to tonality and level of interest.
-Sometimes people have cold feet with others are ready to go.
+Sometimes people have cold feet with others that are ready to go.
 Readiness will help with delivering an offer that will stick.
-If they have too much cold feet, probing on why and how you can expedite is important when drawing up the offer.
+If they have too many cold feet, probing on why and how you can expedite is important when drawing up the offer.

 This step is where typical negotiation happens.
 The goal here is to uncover the starting point of negotiation.
-In this case, I want the other party to start with a price point.
+In this case, I want the other party to start at a price point.
 To uncover that, I usually ask a question like ‘do you have a budget for speakers?’
 If they say yes and pause and ask for a response on my end, I need to go.
 About 40% of the time, when I ask this question, I am able to get a price.

 However, when I have to offer a price, in cases where they ask directly, or you ask the other party and they won’t give you an answer, I give a quote of what I typically do, but also have in my mind the lowest that I will go in the deal.
 When I deliver the quote, I make sure to highlight my leverage points uncovered in step one so that the quote itself is customized and is aligned with the other party’s interests.